Lamont–Doherty Earth Observatory

-The Lamont-Doherty Earth Observatory (LDEO) is a research institution specializing in the Earth science and climate change.
-Though part of Columbia University's Climate School, it is located on a separate closed campus in Palisades, New York.
+The Lamont–Doherty Earth Observatory (LDEO) is a research institution of Columbia University specializing in the Earth system science.
+It is located on its own campus north of Manhattan in Palisades, New York.

 The observatory was one of the centers of research that led to the development of the theory of plate tectonics as well as many other notable scientific developments.

 Campus

-LDEO is located in Palisades, New York on a property overlooking the Hudson River which was once the weekend residence of banker Thomas W. Lamont.
+LDEO is located in Palisades, New York, on a property overlooking the Hudson River which was once the weekend residence of banker Thomas W. Lamont.
 It was donated to the university in 1948 by his widow, Florence Lamont.
 In 1969, the Observatory was renamed "Lamont-Doherty" following a gift from the Henry L. and Grace Doherty Charitable Foundation.